Moving Forward: How To Fix A Relationship After A Fight

 Should I give her space after a fight?

-Can a relationship go back to normal after a big fight?
+Can a broken relationship go back to normal after a big fight?

 What are some tips for healing a relationship when you keep fighting?

 If fights keep happening, look at the deeper cause.
 Give each other space to calm down, and then have a real, honest conversation.
-Breaking the cycle starts with really listening to each other’s needs.
+Break the cycle by really listening to each other’s needs.
+Consider trying couples therapy if the relationship difficulties persist.
+It can help prevent your relationship from falling apart and offer ways to repair a struggling connection.

 How much space should you give your partner after a fight?